-\subsubsection{Strata, a $\text{GL}_2\mathbb{R}$-action and lattices}
+\subsubsection{Strata, a $\mathrm{GL}_2\mathbb{R}$-action and lattices}

 We call $(X_1,\omega_1)$ and $(X_2,\omega_2)$ \textit{translation equivalent} if there is an affine diffeomorphism between them with trivial linear part.
-For non-negative integers $d_1\le\dots\le d_\kappa$, let $\mathcal{H}(d_1,\dots,d_\kappa)$ denote the \textit{stratum} of all closed, connected translation surfaces---up to translation equivalence---with singularities of cone angles $2\pi(d_1+1)\le\dots\le 2\pi(d_\kappa+1)$ and no other singularities (recall that we allow for `removable singularites,' so some $d_i$ may be zero).
+For non-negative integers $d_1\le\dots\le d_\kappa$, let $\mathcal{H}(d_1,\dots,d_\kappa)$ denote the \textit{stratum} of all closed, connected translation surfaces---up to translation equivalence---with singularities of cone angles $2\pi(d_1+1)\le\dots\le 2\pi(d_\kappa+1)$ and no other singularities.
+(Recall that we allow for `removable singularities,' so some $d_i$ may be zero, and with our definitions, $\mathrm{SL}(X,\omega)$ depends on these marked points in $\Sigma$.
+In particular, Algorithm \mbox{\ref{the_algorithm}} applies not only to standard strata where each $d_i>0$, but it also allows for the construction of lattice surfaces $(X,\omega)$ with a specified number of marked points which remain invariant under $\text{Aff}^+(X,\omega)$.)
 Abusing notation, we denote an element of a stratum by any of its translation-equivalent representatives.
 By the Riemann-Roch Theorem, every translation surface $(X,\omega)\in\mathcal{H}(d_1,\dots,d_\kappa)$ has the same genus $g>0$, and the sum of the $d_i$ equals $2g-2$.

-There is a natural action of $\text{GL}_2\mathbb{R}$ on each stratum, given by post-composing the coordinate charts of $(X,\omega)\in\mathcal{H}(d_1,\dots,d_\kappa)$ with the usual action of a matrix in the plane via a linear transformation (one can verify that this action is well-defined with respect to translation-equivalence).
+There is a natural action of $\mathrm{GL}_2\mathbb{R}$ on each stratum, given by post-composing the coordinate charts of $(X,\omega)\in\mathcal{H}(d_1,\dots,d_\kappa)$ with the usual action of a matrix in the plane via a linear transformation (one can verify that this action is well-defined with respect to translation-equivalence).
 Any translation surface may be normalized by the action of a diagonal matrix so as to have unit-area; we denote the collection of unit-area translation surfaces in $\mathcal{H}(d_1,\dots,d_\kappa)$ by $\mathcal{H}_1(d_1,\dots,d_\kappa)$.
-There is a corresponding action of $\text{SL}_2\mathbb{R}$ on $\mathcal{H}_1(d_1,\dots,d_\kappa)$, and the stabilizer of $(X,\omega)$ under this $\text{SL}_2\mathbb{R}$-action is isomorphic to the Veech group $\text{SL}(X,\omega)$ as defined in \S\ref{affine_diffeomorphisms...}.
-We call $(X,\omega)$ a \textit{lattice surface} if $\text{SL}(X,\omega)$ is a lattice group, i.e. $\text{SL}(X,\omega)$ has finite covolume in $\text{SL}_2\mathbb{R}$.
+There is a corresponding action of $\mathrm{SL}_2\mathbb{R}$ on $\mathcal{H}_1(d_1,\dots,d_\kappa)$, and the stabilizer of $(X,\omega)$ under this $\mathrm{SL}_2\mathbb{R}$-action is isomorphic to the Veech group $\mathrm{SL}(X,\omega)$ as defined in \S\ref{affine_diffeomorphisms...}.
+We call $(X,\omega)$ a \textit{lattice surface} if $\mathrm{SL}(X,\omega)$ is a lattice group, i.e. $\mathrm{SL}(X,\omega)$ has finite covolume in $\mathrm{SL}_2\mathbb{R}$.